kruthiNk/Screening/README.md

-# Screening: Resume Classification Using SVM and TF-IDF
+# AI -based Resume Screening

 This repository contains a machine learning pipeline to classify resumes into job categories based on their content.
 The project uses TF-IDF vectorization and a Support Vector Machine (SVM) classifier trained on a curated resume dataset.
 It supports prediction directly from PDF resume files.